-Whether an employee considers their work as a job or a career, they crave feedback.
+Whether an employee considers their work a job or a career, they crave feedback.
 This can help them be more efficient, work smarter and improve performance.
 When you give constructive feedback, they will value the time and effort you put in.
-Ensure that your feedback and inputs are phrased properly to be well-received.
+Ensure that your feedback and inputs are phrased correctly to be well-received.

-Constructive and healthy feedback sessions, done monthly or quarterly are ideal.
+Constructive and healthy feedback sessions, done monthly or quarterly, are ideal.

 8. Measure the engagement and employee satisfaction

 The key is to host pulse surveys or eNPS frequently.
 Annual surveys aren’t enough anymore.
 Improving company culture requires an agile approach.

 Empuls has pulse surveys that help managers measure real-time employee engagement through eNPS.
 Listening and understanding employee feedback helps in turning it into actionable insights.